Maupin History, Family Crest & Coats of Arms

 The surname Maupin was first found in Cheshire at Malpas, a large village and former market town, in the unions of Nantwich, Great Boughton, and Wrexham, chiefly in the Higher division of the hundred of Broxton.
 The barony formed part of the possessions of Earl Edwin prior to the Conquest, and was given by the first Norman earl of Chester to Robert Fitz-Hugh, one of the eight barons of his parliament.
 The castle, the head of the barony, was built soon after the Conquest, and stood immediately adjoining the church, but today all that is left is a circular mound, on which the keep stood.
 The place name literally means "the difficult passage" from the Old French words mal + pas.

 Early History of the Maupin family

-Another 151 words (11 lines of text) covering the years 1625 and 1668 are included under the topic Early Maupin History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Maupin research.
+Another 76 words (5 lines of text) covering the years 1625 and 1668 are included under the topic Early Maupin History in all our PDF Extended History products and printed products wherever possible.

 Maupin Spelling Variations

 Norman surnames are characterized by a multitude of spelling variations.
 The frequent changes in surnames are largely due to the fact that the Old and Middle English languages lacked definite spelling rules.
 The introduction of Norman French to England, as well as the official court languages of Latin and French, also had pronounced influences on the spelling of surnames.
 Since medieval scribes and church officials recorded names as they sounded, rather than adhering to any specific spelling rules, it was common to find the same individual referred to with different spellings.
 The name has been spelled Malpas, Malpus, Malpass and others.

 Early Notables of the Maupin family (pre 1700)